twignet/splicecom/README.md

 Improvements have been made to trust and name validation in the latest apps but they are not 100% and the default vendor certificate remains trusted by default.

-Furthermore certificate name validation and revocation checking do not to be fully implemented.
+Furthermore certificate name validation and revocation checking do not appear to be fully implemented.

 ### CVE-2023-33760 - Default SSL certificate on SSL Gateway
 Installations of the SSL Gateway will use a vendor supplied self-signed SSL certificate.